Three Holiday Tips for a Happy New Year!

 The Assessment is similar in that I take the first week of December to sit and reflect on the year.
-With pen and paper in hand, I ponder over a cup of coffee in the morning and decided what went well and what didn’t.
-What did I do, think, agree to, create or change that pushed the needle towards the positive and what did I do, think, agree to, create or change that crashed in a fiery inferno?
+With pen and paper in hand, I ponder over a cup of coffee in the morning and decide what went well and what didn’t.
+What did I do, think, agree to, create, or change that pushed the needle towards the positive, and what did I do, think, agree to, create, or change that crashed in a fiery inferno?

 Some memories make me beam with pride or laugh aloud and others make me cringe and shake my head in woe.
-Whatever, both list look like…I own both of them.
+Whatever, both lists look like…I own both of them.

 Tip # 2: Take the Best and Leave the Rest!

-During week two of December, I take a look at my two list.
+During week two of December, I take a look at my two lists.
 The list with all of the good stuff…I cherish it!
 I do the happy dance and celebrate all of the right moves I made.
 That list is solid gold and is mine for the keeping.
-As for the “other” list…well I take a good hard look at it and see what I could have done, thought or said better.
-I ponder the role I played in creating that mess, capture the lesson and then toss it!
+As for the “other” list…well, I take a good hard look at it and see what I could have done, thought, or said better.
+I ponder the role I played in creating that mess, capture the lesson, and then toss it!